Loretta Swit: Personal life and death

 Swit was once linked with musician Bill Hudson.
 She married actor Dennis Holahan in 1983 and divorced him in 1995.
 Holahan played Per Johannsen, a Swedish diplomat who became briefly involved with Swit's character in an episode of M*A*S*H.

 Swit was an animal rights activist.
 She was a vegetarian for many years before becoming a vegan in 1981.

 Swit wrote a book on needlepoint, titled A Needlepoint Scrapbook.

-Swit died at her home in New York City, on May 30, 2025, at the age of 87.
+Swit died from natural causes at her home in New York City, on May 30, 2025, at the age of 87.